durranisalman/durranisalman1.github.io/content/project/uav/index.md

 ---
-title: UAV Communications
+title: UAV and Satellite Communications
-summary: UAVs as aerial base stations or as aerial users are expected to play a key part in 5G and beyond 5G communications.
+summary: This project investigates novel strategies to leverage UAV and Satellite communications in beyond 5G communications.
 tags:
 - current